Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Conclusions

 Recent developments strengthen this perspective.
 Studies based on the cosmic shear three-point correlation function~\cite{DES:2025llp} and EFTofLSS analyses~\cite{DAmico:2025zui} suggest that improved non-linear modeling within $\Lambda$CDM may also reduce the tension.
 This indicates that the origin of the $S_8$ anomaly may arise from a combination of late-time gravitational physics, non-linear structure formation, and observational systematics.
 Distinguishing between these possibilities is a central open challenge.

 We close this work by mentioning that to break the degeneracy between $M$ and $\sigma_8$ and decisively test the physical relevance of the square-root correction, upcoming work must incorporate complementary probes.
 In particular, weak-lensing measurements, full-shape galaxy clustering, higher-order statistics, redshift-space multipoles, and CMB lensing, respond differently to modifications of $G_{\mathrm{eff}}$ and to the evolution of matter perturbations.
 Future multi-probe analyses, especially those combining Euclid, DESI Year~2+, Rubin LSST, and CMB-S4 data, will dramatically enhance sensitivity to perturbative gravitational effects.
-On the theoretical side, assessing the stability, screening behavior, and cosmological consistency of the square-root sector, will further clarify whether this modification represents a viable extension of symmetric teleparallel gravity.
+Regarding cosmological consistency, the results of \cite{Atayde:2021pgb} provide a natural reference point, though their constraints are primarily anchored to early-Universe CMB data; the mild deviation from our late-time RSD-based results is therefore not unexpected.
+A joint analysis incorporating galaxy clustering and weak gravitational lensing measurements is left for future work.
 In conclusion, considered together, these observational and theoretical efforts will be crucial for determining whether the $M\sqrt{Q}$ correction constitutes a genuine physical signature or an artifact resulting from the current stage of cosmological modeling.